 When setting goals, faculty members should incorporate any benchmarks that must be met for the advancement they are seeking.
-For example, all advancement goals have a minimum average IDEA score that must be obtained, so it would be wise to set a goal that identifies that minimum benchmark (e.g., average IDEA score of 45 or higher).
+For example, all advancement goals have a minimum average Teaching Effectiveness Score (TES) that must be obtained, so it would be wise to set a goal that identifies that minimum benchmark (e.g., average TES of 50 or higher).
 In some cases, departments will have higher goals than university minimums, but departments may not set goals below those set at the university level.

-Other goals may be set as a reflection of department expectations (e.g., contribute to program review) or personal aspirations (e.g., publish a book).
-In all cases, goals should be SMART (specific, measureable, attainable, realistic, and timely).
+Other goals may be set as a reflection of department expectations (e.g., contribute a chapter to program review) or personal aspirations (e.g., publish a book).
+In all cases, goals should be SMART (specific, measurable, achievable, realistically tied to job description, and time-delineated).
 A goal may cross multiple years, but annual conversations will occur to ensure that faculty are making appropriate progress toward goal attainment.

 While faculty may have personal and professional aspirations, department chairs and deans may also have expectations for faculty and may choose to identify additional goals that need to be met in order for a faculty member to advance.

 Generating and Uploading a Goals and Expectations Report